FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * for each video being deleted:
 >     * sends a /deleteVideo request to the server
 >     * the server, receiving the /deleteVideo request:
->       * updates the video entity, setting the delete_in_progress field
+>       * updates the Video entity, setting the delete_in_progress field
 >       * triggers the start of a Cloud Function that will delete the video
 >       * responds with 'OK'
 >
 > * the Cloud Function:
 >   * deletes the video file from Cloud Storage
->   * deletes the video entity from Cloud Datastore/Firestore
+>   * deletes the Video entity from Cloud Datastore/Firestore
 >   * repeats the following until deleting is finished:
 >     * deletes up to 500 video frame jpeg image files from Cloud Storage
->     * deletes up to 500 video frame entities from Cloud Datastore/Firestore
+>     * deletes up to 500 VideoFrame entities from Cloud Datastore/Firestore
 >     * checks how long it has been running:
 >       * if it is within 70 seconds of the estimated time limit, triggers the
 >         start of another Cloud Function to continue deleting